qgis/QGIS-Documentation/docs/user_manual/working_with_vector/joins_relations.rst

 This kind of table is known as a *pivot table*.
 The *constraints* in this table force that an airport can be associated with an airline only if both already exist in their layers.
+You can run the code from the :guilabel:`Browser` panel, right-clicking the PostgreSQL database item and selecting :guilabel:`Execute SQL`, or from external tools such as `pgAdmin <https://www.pgadmin.org>`_.

 .. code-block:: sql